CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 Most of the functions in this file have actually been dependent
 function types already!
-In `idfunE : (A : Type) → A → A`, the type `A → A`
+In `idfunE : (A : Type) → (A → A)`, the type
-depends on `A : Type`, so this is a dependent function where the target is the
+`A → A` depends on `A : Type` to make sense at all, so this is a
-type family
+dependent function where the target is the type family

 ```
 idfun-family : Type → Type